jennajones12/atlas-AirBnB_clone_v2/README.md

 ```
 (hbnb)
 ```
-* #### *This prompt designates you are in the "HBnB" console.
-There are a variety of commands available within the console program.*
+     This prompt designates you are in the "HBnB" console.
+There are a variety of commands available within the console program.
----

 <center> <h1>Usage</h1> </center>